krisarmstrong/aruba-ssid-manager/docs/contributing.md

 # Contributing Guide

-Welcome to the Aruba SSID Configurator project!
+Welcome to the Aruba SSID Manager project!
 We appreciate your interest in contributing.
 This guide outlines the process for contributing code, documentation, and bug reports.

 ## Code of Conduct